davidwernhart/AlDente-Pro-Bug-Tracking/README.md

 Also, you can contact us directly via [support@apphousekitchen.com].

-Thanks you for helping us finding the last few tomato-chunks in our long-cooking pasta sauce,
+Thank you for helping us finding the last few tomato-chunks in our long-cooking pasta sauce,

 David & Matthias 👨🏻‍🍳